psu-arts-arch-3/art-203/lesson-2/exercise-1break-the-internet.md

 For the main assignment in this Lesson, students will make a simple landing page for their PASS web directory.
 In future lessons, we will upload additional websites to PASS, and this landing page will act as a home page of sorts.

+In order to develop a final design, we will use Illustrator to create a 2D mockup of the final website, and then use that as a roadmap when creating the final landing page.
+Mockups typically focus on simulating user interaction \(buttons, pop-ups, links, etc.\) but since landing pages are so simple, you can think of your design largely as a 2D composition like a poster or a painting.

 ### Objectives

 * Create a lively and unique design using only text.